Simply-Impactful/angular-spa/README.md

 For convenience, `deploy:dev` calls them in order so you can execute the following when you are ready to sync your bucket:

 `npm run deploy:dev`

+**Note**: assets (images, vendor files, fonts, etc) are served from the `/src/assets` folder following Angular's conventions locally.
+However in S3 the reference needs to be "BUCKET_NAME" then local reference to files.
+Locally we can reference `track-change-simplyimpactful/etc..`.
+So that this can still work when this in the S3 bucket we have script extracting the contents of that folder and copying them at the root of dist before a bucket sync.

 ## Code scaffolding